Apply to be a Young Investigator

 - Have obtained sufficient funding to run their laboratory.

-- Have published at least one last author research paper in an international peer reviewed journal after establishing an independent laboratory.
+- Have published at least one last author research paper in an international peer reviewed journal from independent work carried out in their own laboratory.

-- Are 40 years old or younger on the application deadline, unless exceptional circumstances have significantly delayed career progression.
+- Are 40 years old or younger on 1 January in the year of application, unless exceptional circumstances have significantly delayed career progression.

-- Are able to attend an interview on 15th or 16th October 2013 in Heidelberg.
+- Are able to attend an interview in October 2014 in Heidelberg.

 - We accept 'last author' research papers that are in submission by the deadline (1 April each year).
 Last author reviews are not accepted.